 If you can see the light being reflected off the lenses, they can see you.
 This means that if you’re on the side of the device, both lenses will still be able to see you, and the camera can stitch the photos from both lenses together perfectly.
 This also works much better than stitching methods found in smartphones and tablets because it reduces the number of variables — primarily the stitching points from picture to picture.
 Because the lenses on the Theta fixed, the stitching points will be the same for every photo it takes.

 Setup is pretty much non-existent.
 You can immediately start using the camera after simply turning it on.
-You can also turn on the device, enable the WiFi, and connect to it via the smartphone app to use the camera.
+You can also turn on the device, enable the WiFi, and connect to it via the smartphone app [No Longer Available] to use the camera.
 More on all that stuff later.

 The Theta makes some pretty impressive pictures.
 The camera stores the pictures that it takes in its internal memory.
 Each picture comes out to 3584 x 1792 pixels (roughly 6.4 MP) with an average size of 2.4 MB.
 They’re certainly 360-degrees — nothing can hide from it.
 After a bit of tinkering, I’ve noticed that if you want to be in the middle of the picture that it takes (rather than be split between the left and right edges), then you’ll want to have the side of the camera with the shutter button facing away from you.